OLIMEX/RP2040-PICO-PC/README.md

 # RP2040-PICO-PC
+Board of peripherals for Raspberry Pi RP2040-PICO which adds:

+- HDMI/DVI
+- Audio
+- Micro SD card
+- Li-po charger
+- UEXT
+- USB-OTG

-Mother board for Raspberry Pi RP2040-PICO which adds HDMI/DVI Audio SD-card Lipo charger UEEXT and USB-OTG allowing to make small PC with monitor and keyboard
+Allows to create a small PC with monitor and keyboard.

+The RP2040-PICO-PC design is Open-Source Hardware (OSHW).